CUBRID/cubrid-manual/en/api/jdbc.rst

 CUBRID JDBC driver (**cubrid_jdbc.jar**) implements an interface to enable access from applications in Java to CUBRID database server.
 CUBRID JDBC driver is installed in the <
 *directory where CUBRID is installed*>/**jdbc** directory.
 The driver has been developed based on the JDBC 2.0 specification and the default driver provided is complied with JDK 1.6.

-To download JDBC driver or get the latest information, click http://www.cubrid.org/wiki_apis/entry/cubrid-jdbc-driver .
+To download JDBC driver or get the latest information, please visit http://www.cubrid.org/wiki_apis/entry/cubrid-jdbc-driver\ .

 **Verifying CUBRID JDBC Driver Version**